utkuarslan5/cloud_IT_project/README.md

     4.3 Possible options for connected user:

+        *Banking functionalities require for the organization to be loaded and connected first*

         Transfer: transfer money from the current user 4.3.1 Possible options after selecting Transfer:
                     Type your account number (you can choose it from the organizations_config.json)